- Knowledge is … mastered skill

 - Teaching is … modeling, coaching, scaffolding

 SynopsisCognitive Apprenticeship is focused on the pedagogical processes associated with master–apprentice relationships, with a particular interest in rendering usually tacit practices more explicit.
-On the master’s side, Cognitive Apprenticeship is concerned with strategies used to communicate critical elements of the skill, varieties of supervision, and structures of feedback.
-On the apprentice’s side, it is concerned with types and extents of practice, steps toward mastery, social supports, and strategies for reflection.
+On the master’s/expert’s side, Cognitive Apprenticeship is concerned with strategies used to communicate critical elements of the skill, varieties of supervision, and structures of feedback:

 CommentaryAs with companion theory Situated Learning, Cognitive Apprenticeship is focused on adult learning.
 The theory is thus most prominent in adult education, and efforts to extend its principles and recommendations to public school settings often feel strained and artificial.